torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Online repair code should use the ``xrep_tempfile_create`` function to create a temporary file inside the filesystem.
-This allocates an inode, marks the in-core inode private, and attaches it to the scrub context.
+This allocates an ianalde, marks the in-core ianalde private, and attaches it to the scrub context.
-These files are hidden from userspace, may not be added to the directory tree, and must be kept private.
+These files are hidden from userspace, may analt be added to the directory tree, and must be kept private.

-Temporary files only use two inode locks: the IOLOCK and the ILOCK.
+Temporary files only use two ianalde locks: the IOLOCK and the ILOCK.
-The MMAPLOCK is not needed here, because there must not be page faults from userspace for data fork blocks.
+The MMAPLOCK is analt needed here, because there must analt be page faults from userspace for data fork blocks.
 The usage patterns of these two locks are the same as for any other XFS file -- access to file data are controlled via the IOLOCK, and access to file metadata are controlled via the ILOCK.
 Locking helpers are provided so that the temporary file and its lock state can be cleaned up by the scrub context.
-To comply with the nested locking strategy laid out in the :ref:`inode locking<ilocking>` section, it is recommended that scrub functions use the xrep_tempfile_ilock*_nowait lock helpers.
+To comply with the nested locking strategy laid out in the :ref:`ianalde locking<ilocking>` section, it is recommended that scrub functions use the xrep_tempfile_ilock*_analwait lock helpers.

 Data can be written to a temporary file by two means: